|

 Classification

-We classify an education as successful if it produces autonomous and responsible citizens.
+We qualify an education as successful if it produces autonomous and responsible citizens.

-We classify an education as conventional if it produces autonomous citizens, but collectively irresponsible ones.
-Why the word 'conventional' instead of incomplete, partial or insufficient?
-Because what characterizes conventional education is, on one hand, tolerating or even encouraging the neglect of facts in favor of the mere game of alliances, and on the other hand, ignoring the effects of cognitive dissonance.
-This can lead to all kinds of abuses: there are no serious guardrails, as history shows.
-Indeed, current Western education clearly meets these criteria, as well as the great majority, if not all, of educations around the world and throughout history.
-Education, like politics, philosophy, and psychology, suffers from not having started by properly defining its subject by precisely and factually answering the question: What is a human being?
+We now qualify an education as conventional if it produces citizens who are autonomous, but collectively irresponsible.
+Why choose the word conventional, instead of incomplete, partial, or insufficient?
+Because what characterizes conventional education is, on the one hand, its tolerance of the non-take into account of facts in favor of the sole game of alliances, or even its encouragement, and on the other hand, its ignorance of the effects of cognitive dissonance.
+This can lead to all kinds of abuses: there is no serious safety net, which shows history.
+Yet current Western education resolutely meets these criteria, as does the vast majority, if not the entirety, of educations throughout the world and through the centuries.
+Education, like politics, philosophy, and psychology, suffers from not having started by correctly defining its subject by precisely and factually answering the question: What is a human?

-Finally, we classify education as dysfunctional if it harms, or even destroys, the individual through mistreatment or major emotional deficiencies.
+Finally, we qualify an education as dysfunctional if it harms, or even destroys, the individual, through mistreatment or major emotional neglect.

-Education is successful if, regarding the question 'How to succeed in life?', the young person resolutely orients towards 'succeeding in life' rather than 'succeeding in the world'.
-Indeed, this means the young person has adopted through culture a philosophy allowing them to go beyond the mere genetic heritage of the human species.
-This is a complete reversal compared to Jean-Jacques Rousseau's vision.
+Education is successful if, when asked 'How to succeed in life?', the young person resolutely orients themselves towards 'succeeding in life' as opposed to 'succeeding in life'.
+Indeed, this means that the young person has adopted through culture a philosophy allowing them to transcend the simple genetic heritage of the human species.
+This is a complete reversal of Jean-Jacques Rousseau's vision.
+In the rest of this document, we will use the term transcended education instead of successful education.

 Characterization

-Let us return to the three levels of education we have just defined, and try to specify what they consist of.
+Let us return to the three levels of education we have just defined, and try to specify what composes them.

 Dysfunctional education: